dsccommunity/dsccommunity.org/content/community_calls/next_call.en.md

 date: 2021-06-02
 ---

-Next call will be on Wednesday, July 14th, at 12 PM PST
+The July call has been postponed to avoid vacations and holidays.

+The next call will be scheduled in August.
+The date and time will be updated here soon.

 ### Join the call